 Walk in.
 No appointment needed.

 TLC and DOT medical exams

 25 March 2017

 We are now certified to do TLC and DOT medical examinations as well as electronic DMV vision screens.
 Please call to check provider availability.

 We have enjoyed serving the Astoria community and have been so for over 5 years.
 We are a small, physician owned and operated practice.
 Thank you for your continued trust and support

 23 July 2015

-Brian Carey of WINS, center, with Dr. David Otterburn of NY Presbyterian and our Dr. Niels Dua, who helped Brian get back on the air.
+Brian Carey of 1010 WINS radio, center, with Dr. David Otterburn of NY Presbyterian and our Dr. Niels Dua, who helped Brian get back on the air.